Procaseycash/checkpoint/README.md

 $ npm run db:seed:undo
 ```

+## DISTANCE MATRIX API_KEY
+Please change the API_KEY from `config/app.config.ts` to a paid version API_KEY as the one in use is limited to few request/day.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://opencollective.com/nest).